apache/beam/contributor-docs/code-change-guide.md

   ```
   ./gradlew -Ppublishing -p sdks/java/io/kafka publishToMavenLocal
   ```
   By default, this command publishes the artifact with modified code to the Maven Local repository (`~/.m2/repository`).
-The change is picked up when the user pipeline executes.
+The change is picked up when the user pipeline runs.

 If your code change is made in a development branch, such as on Beam master or a PR, instead of on a release tag, the artifact is produced under version `2.xx.0-SNAPSHOT`.
 You need to make additional configurations in your pipeline project in order to pick up this dependency.
 The following examples provide guidance for making configurations in Maven and Gradle.